iterative/dvc.org/content/docs/user-guide/dvc-files.md

-Global parameters (file scope) can be defined either in a [params file](/doc/command-reference/params) (`params.yaml` by default), or in a top `vars` section of `dvc.yaml` itself.
+Global parameters (file scope) can be defined either in a [params file](/doc/command-reference/params) (`params.yaml` by default), or in a top `vars` section of `dvc.yaml`.
 Both can coexist as long as `vars` don't overwrite any external param.

 Let's say we have a `params.yaml` file with the following contents: